 According to a declassified Defense Intelligence Agency (DIA) memo from 1994, intelligence sources reported clandestine graves outside of a Guatemalan military facility.
 The memo also described Guatemalan soldiers flying captives over the ocean before pushing them out of helicopters to their deaths, a technique also used in Argentina.
 In 2015, former Chilean military officer Jaime Garcia Covarrubias was arrested for torturing and executing seven people in 1973.
 He had been a faculty member at the Center for Hemispheric Defense Studies for 13 years.

-After the end of the Cold War, the Kaibiles were repurposed to fight the United States' new greatest threat to national security: drugs.
+After the end of the Cold War, the Kaibiles were repurposed to fight the United States' new greatest threat to national security: drugs and later terror.
 From 2007 to 2014, U.S. SOF training tripled in Latin America, mostly in the area of responsibility (AOR) of the U.S. Department of Defense's Southern Command (SOUTHCOM) in the Caribbean, Central and South America.
 The U.S. military continues training the Kaibiles to this day.

 In standard military maneuver operations where missions such as “attack that position,” are clearly defined, the [conventional] definition of C2 is sufficient.
 However, in an ambiguous environment where SOF often operates, the mission (e.g., plan and execute UW [Unconventional Warfare]) is not as clearly defined.
 As a result, a special operator in the field must be able to operate with maximum authority, flexibility, and agility to respond to immediate changes emerging from dynamic situations.
 The USMC definition reflects precisely how SOCSOUTH’s staff currently approaches C2 in its theater of operations.